January 11, 2018

-The National Council of State Boards of Nursing (NCSBN) is a non-profit organization that certifies nursing professionals across the country.
-It accomplishes this through its NCLEX exam; upon successful passage of the rigorous test, nurses are fully licensed to serve in a professional capacity.
+The National Council of State Boards of Nursing (NCSBN) is a non-profit organization that collaborates with boards of nursing on areas of interest that impact public health and safety.
+It accomplishes this through the development of nursing licensure exams (NCLEX); upon successful passage of the rigorous test, nurses are fully licensed to serve in a professional capacity.

 For 2017, 98 percent of AU nursing graduates passed NCLEX, well above the national average of 89 percent.
 In fact, just two of the 30 nursing schools in South Carolina saw its graduates pass at a higher rate.